cncf/tag-security/community/working-groups/supply-chain-security/suply-chain-security-paper-v2/SSCBPv2.md

 When this happens, consumers can:

 * Mitigate this risk by either auditing software that is consumed or building the software in-house.
-* Engage with upstream producers to help improve their supply chain practices
+* Engage with upstream producers to help improve their supply chain practices.
 * Perform [Software Composition Analysis (SCA)](#run-software-composition-analysis-on-ingested-software) on consumed packages.

 ### End User Concerns and Use Cases